 Archival.
-Accepted full papers will be published in the HCOMP conference proceedings and included in the Conference's Digital Archive.
-HCOMP is a young but quickly growing conference, with a historical acceptance rate of 25 - 30% for full papers.
+Accepted full papers will be published in the HCOMP conference proceedings and included in the AAAI Digital Library.
+HCOMP is a young but quickly growing conference, with a historical acceptance rate of 25-30% for full papers.

 Submission.
 Papers should be submitted via EasyChair.
 For abstract submission, abstracts can be entered directly into the EasyChair form field; it is not necessary to upload any file.
 Please be sure to declare any conflicts-of-interest with PC members by selecting the "Declare Conflicts" link on upper-right of your EasyChair submission page.

 Review criteria.
 Reviewers will be instructed to evaluate paper submissions according to specific review criteria.
 Our intent in posting these review criteria online is to further improve transparency of the conference's peer-review process and to provide additional guidance to authors in preparing their submissions.
 We encourage authors to review these criteria and contact us with any questions or feedback.